cgi-estonia-space/asar-focus/doc/sum/sum_esa.md

 ## 3.2 Input datasets

 Single level 0 **envisat format** ERS-1/2 and Envisat mission dataset is required.
-As of version 0.2 only imaging mode datasets are supported.
+As of version 0.3 only imaging mode datasets are supported.
 The specification is given in document `PO-RS-MDA-GS-2009 4/C`.

 ## 3.3 Auxiliary files

-As of version 0.2 the following auxiliary files are used:
+As of version 0.3 the following auxiliary files are used:
 * DORIS orbit files in envisat format, see [DOR_VOR_AX](https://earth.esa.int/eogateway/catalog/envisat-doris-precise-orbit-state-vectors-dor-vor_ax-)
 * Processor configuration file (ASA_CON_AX/ER_CON_AX)
 * Instrument characterization file (AUX_INS_AX/ER_INS_AX)
 * External calibration data (ASA_XCA_AX/ER_XCA)
+* PATC for ERS onboard time corrections

 For auxiliary file access and documentation please visit [ERS aux](https://earth.esa.int/eogateway/instruments/sar-ers/auxiliary-data) and [ENVISAT aux](https://earth.esa.int/eogateway/instruments/asar/auxiliary-data) pages at ESA.

 # 4 Requirements

 Below are specified minimum requirements for hardware.
 It is based on the resources needed to focus 16 seconds of level 0 imaging mode dataset.
 Resource like CPU is out of scope, because all modern CPUs are suitable.
 Disk storage resource is dismal, since only level 1 dataset storage is required also no intermediate files are stored (except for debugging features discussed in [3.1.1 Hidden CLI features](#311-hidden-cli-features)).